Managing your money

 Debt and mental health

-We know that mental health and financial wellbeing are closely linked – being worried about money can have a negative impact on how you feel, and poor mental health can also make it much harder to deal with your finances.
+Being worried about money can have a negative impact on how you feel, and poor mental health can also make it much harder to deal with your finances.

 If your mental health is affecting your ability to manage your finances, you could consider completing a Debt and Mental Health Evidence Form.
 StepChange also have more advice about how this could help you deal with creditors.
 They can also provide information about Breathing Space, a debt respite scheme aimed at relieving some of the pressure debt can cause.